tmacsweeney/assignments/README.md

 1. It gets the data from a source data storage.
 2. It applies one or several transformations of the content or the formats.
-3. Finally, it loads the result of the transformation to a one or several destination data storages.
+3. Finally, it loads the result of the transformation to one or several destination data storages.

 ### Special Rules
-- The application will run in a nightly basis with a limit of 15 minutes of running time (this is the time window provided by the evil people in charge of the infrastructure).
+- The application will run on a nightly basis with a limit of 15 minutes of running time (this is the time window provided by the evil people in charge of the infrastructure!).
-- The maximum amount of memory to be consumed by the application is 2.5 GB (again, that evil people).
+- The maximum amount of memory to be consumed by the application is 2.5 GB (again, those evil people).
 - Our system is 24/7.
-So, the source data storage can not suffer any latency or issue derived of the query related to the Extraction phase.
+So, the source data storage can not suffer any latency or issue caused by the query related to the Extraction phase.

 ### Requirements
-- The ETL process must be able to handle at least `2 million of records` for all involved phases.
+- The ETL process must be able to handle at least `2 million records` for all involved phases.
 - We expect notifications from any unexpected error.
 - The ETL process should log all actions at different levels of importance and priority.
 - Administrators should be able to compose graphical dashboards from the operation logs of the ETL process in time.